Mothers and Whores

 If La belle noiseuse post-modernizes modernism, Titanic in some ways post-modernizes the classical, while nevertheless of course holding to conventional notions of story-telling.
 La Belle noiseuse respects the notion of, if you like, narrative uninevitability even as it questions the significance of the art work over the life.
 This gives an intriguing twist to Guerin's idea of the self-expressed narrative, because just as Rivette denies Frenhofer public exposure in relation to self-expression, Rivette allows himself that very freedom by making a film that so obviously touches upon his own ethical concerns.
 Titanic, like many a post-classical Hollywood epic - like Braveheart, like The Patriot, like U-571 - is chiefly interested in what John Orr in The Art and Politics of Film has called, borrowing from Deleuzian film language, the spectacle-image.
 Yes, Hollywood has always taken liberties with the historical, but this isn't about narrativizing an historical event; more about making spectacular that moment in history - even to the point where we're no longer talking dramatic license; more spectacle orgy.

 From this angle, Saving Private Ryan proves a key film.
 There is nothing in Spielberg's work that is either dramatically adventurous (it takes as its story a ragbag mission through Normandy) or ethically challenging (the mission is to return a soldier son to his mother), but what it does offer is a new movie image of WWII.
 Spielberg has been up front about his references here: he was especially influenced by John Huston's war documentaries.
-But it's as if Spielberg wanted to go beyond the real present in Huston's work to the hyperreal made available by the special effects advances in Hollywood: and consequently we have that now famous opening half hour; just as we have that equally famous spectacle of death that rounds off Cameron's epic.
+But it's as if Spielberg wanted to go beyond the real present in Huston's work, to the hyperreal made available by the special effects advances in Hollywood: and consequently we have that now famous opening half hour; just as we have that equally famous spectacle of death that rounds off Cameron's epic.
 Guerin's comments touching upon the absence of self-expressive narratives in Hollywood cinema has become yet more true.
-Here Titanicdoesn't just deny self-expression for dramatic exigencies, but denies dramatic demands for spectacle-image gluttony.
+Here Titanic doesn't just deny self-expression for dramatic exigencies, but denies dramatic demands for spectacle-image gluttony.
 If the self-expressive in the singular gives way to the expressive in the multiple - in the post classical Hollywood cinema of Titanic, the expressive becomes the digital.

 And so we return to one of our initial points of inquiry: the possible comprehension of Eustache's death in relation to his art; the incomprehension of Cameron doing the same in relation to his piece of commerce.
-Eustache's suicide, if we decide to read it in such a way, is inextricably tied up with the ethic of his art; Cameron's self-glorification the result of a technical coup that allowed him to recreate a tragedy in glorious detail.
+Eustache's suicide, if we decide to read it in such a way, is inextricably tied up with the ethic of his work; Cameron's self-glorification the result of a technical coup that allowed him to recreate a tragedy in glorious detail.
 If it all went wrong, who could we blame: the pixels?

 Does this not draw out another difference between art and commerce?
 That while Garrel and Rivette reedit or withdraw their films in relation to an ethical position; the Hollywood film parades director's cuts that suggest auteur control whilst simultaneously indicating technophile impulse.
 Foucault's death of the author might also be the birth of the technology obsessed artist; that what matters, in this sense, is less the impulse to create, than the need to digitally remaster.
 It becomes all about the quality of the end product; where of course in the work of Garrel, Rivette and Eustache there is something unfinished both technically and narratively.
 Garrel's work immediately comes to mind, and a comment Jill Forbes quotes in The Cinema in France that one particular film was a work in the conditional.
 Elle a pass tant d'heures sous les sunlights had yet to exist, a film that was made on so small a budget that it relied on old film stock for its very filming, and was released several years after it was shot whilst Garrel cobbled together the material into some semblance of a feature after doing most of his own editing.
 "Film is manual work with the unconscious" Garrel once said; and by the same token is the hyper-modern epic not digital work by the slickly self-conscious?